Scrapbook Titles and Sayings, Martin Luther King

 • Racism isn't born, folks, it's taught.
 I have a two-year-old son.
 You know what he hates?
 Naps!
 End of list. - Dennis Leary

-• Segregation was wrong when it was forced by white people, and I believe it is still wrong when it is requested by black people. - Coretta Scott King (civil rights activist and wife of Martin Luther King, Jr.)
+• Segregation was wrong when it was forced by white people, and I believe it is still wrong when it is requested by black people. - Coretta Scott King

 • A snowflake is one of God's most fragile creations, but look what they can do when they stick together!

-• Those who cannot learn from history are doomed to repeat it. - George Santayana:
+• Those who cannot learn from history are doomed to repeat it. - George Santayana

 • TIME LINE: 1942 The Congress of Racial Equality (CORE) is founded.